Web www.tizag.com

 XML Tutorial

 XML is a markup language.
 The mighty ones who created this acronym cheated a little, as XML stands for eXtensible Markup Language.
-XML was released in the late 90's and received a great amount of hype.
+XML was released in the late 90's and has since received a great amount of hype.
 The XML standard was created by W3C to provide an easy to use and standardized way to store self-describing data (self-describing data is data that describes both its content and its structure).

 Communication Between Application